Last updated on

 DIRECTIONS

 - Place chicken breasts in a large bowl and add kosher salt.
-Fill the bowl with water to cover the chicken breasts and stir to dissolve the salt.
+Fill the bowl with water to cover chicken breasts and stir to dissolve the salt.
 Allow the chicken to sit in the “brine” for at least 30 minutes.

 - Remove chicken from brine and pat dry with paper towels.